awfulbadgames/WUI/README.md

 ### - Features

+##### - Retail:

 Changes to the Buffs Frame
 Changes to the Minimap Frame
 Changes to the Chat Frame
 Changes to the Unit Frames
 Changes to the Tooltip Frame
+Keybind integrated
+Some quality of life options

+##### - Wrath Classic:

+Changes to the Buffs Frame
+Changes to the Minimap Frame
+Changes to the Unit Frames
 Keybind integrated
 Some quality of life options